 Drawn and scratched into the delicate limewashed walls of the 19th-century cell block at Richmond Castle are thousands of inscriptions.
 They record the voices of those held in the cells across two world wars, those who watched over them and those who otherwise gained access to the building throughout the 19th and 20th centuries.

 While we know a little about a small number of these inscriptions, the vast majority are yet to be researched.
-Supported by the Heritage Lottery Fund, a new volunteer led project aims to explore the stories behind the graffiti and to unlock the extraordinary potential of this previously untapped resource.
+Supported by the National Lottery Heritage Fund, a new volunteer led project aims to explore the stories behind the graffiti and to unlock the extraordinary potential of this previously untapped resource.

 This page will be updated with discoveries made, and stories uncovered throughout the project.

-Read more about the Richmond Castle Cell Block Project
+Read more about the Richmond Castle cell block project

 The Richmond Sixteen